awsdocs/amazon-cloudwatch-user-guide/doc_source/edit_graph_dashboard.md

 # Edit a Graph on a CloudWatch Dashboard<a name="edit_graph_dashboard"></a>

 You can edit a graph to change the title, statistic, or period, or to add or remove metrics\.
-If you have multiple metrics displayed on a graph, you can reduce clutter by temporarily hiding the metrics that don't interest you\.
+If you have multiple metrics displayed on a graph, you can reduce the clutter by temporarily hiding the metrics that don't interest you\.

 **To edit a graph on a dashboard**